 What Is The Impact On Seniors?

-For those 15 percent of affected workers who are age 55 and older, an increase from $7.25 per hour to $12.00 per hour will make an enormous difference in a senior’s quality of life.
-An individual working fulltime at the current minimum wage earns approximately $15,000 per year, while a retiree’s Social Security benefit averages about the same -- $15,000 per year.
-An increase to $12.00 per hour would increase a full-time worker’s earnings to almost $25,000 per year.
+For those 16 percent of affected workers who are age 55 and older, an increase from $7.25 per hour to $15.00 per hour will make an enormous difference in a senior’s quality of life.
+An individual working fulltime at the current minimum wage earns approximately $15,000 per year, a little less than an average Social Security retiree at $16,000 per year.
+An increase to $15.00 per hour would increase a worker’s earnings by $3.10 per hour, on average, resulting in a $5,100 increase in annual wages for those who work fulltime.
 For those working seniors whose wages are increased, the increased earnings would be reflected in their Social Security benefit.

 The increase in minimum wage is not simply an economic issue.
 It is a moral imperative for the nation to stand behind the tenet that people who work hard and play by the rules should be able to support themselves.
 The increase will begin to address the unacceptable income divide in this country.